Please provide your zip code to see plans in your area.

 Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP).
 In Missouri, these programs pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-Additionally, income limits for MSPs and regular Medicaid ABD are significantly higher for applicants who are still working, because only a little less than half of income from employment is counted.
+Income limits for MSPs and Medicaid ABD are significantly higher for applicants who are still working, because only a little less than half of income from employment is counted.
 This may allow some individuals with disabilities to return to work while maintaining benefit eligibility.

 The Medicaid program is called MO HealthNet in Missouri.

-Income eligibility: The income limit is $904 a month if single and $1,222 a month if married.
-(Note that a higher income limit – of $1,064 a month if single and $1,437 if married – applies to applicants who are blind.)
+Income eligibility for the aged and disabled: The income limit is $963 a month if single and $1,297 a month if married.
+(Note that a higher income limit – $1,074 a month if single and $1,452 if married – applies to applicants who are blind.)

 Income limits: There is no income limit for nursing home coverage.